jdereg/java-util/README.md

   * **CompactCILinkedMap** - Small memory footprint `Map` that expands to a case-insensitive `LinkedHashMap` when `size() > compactSize()` entries.
   * **CompactCIHashMap** - Small memory footprint `Map` that expands to a case-insensitive `HashMap` when `size() > compactSize()` entries.
   * **CaseInsensitiveMap** - `Map` that ignores case when `Strings` are used as keys.
+  * **LRUCache** - Thread safe LRUCache that implements the full Map API and supports a maximum capacity.
+Once max capacity is reached, placing another item in the cache will cause the eviction of the item that was the least recently used (LRU).
   * **TrackingMap** - `Map` class that tracks when the keys are accessed via `.get()` or `.containsKey()`.
 Provided by @seankellner
 * **Converter** - Convert from one instance to another.
 For example, `convert("45.3", BigDecimal.class)` will convert the `String` to a `BigDecimal`.
 Works for all primitives, primitive wrappers, `Date`, `java.sql.Date`, `String`, `BigDecimal`, `BigInteger`, `AtomicBoolean`, `AtomicLong`, etc.  The method is very generous on what it allows to be converted.
 For example, a `Calendar` instance can be input for a `Date` or `Long`.
 Examine source to see all possibilities.
 * **DateUtilities** - Robust date String parser that handles date/time, date, time, time/date, string name months or numeric months, skips comma, etc. English month names only (plus common month name abbreviations), time with/without seconds or milliseconds, `y/m/d` and `m/d/y` ordering as well.